-Helping people discover and live out God’s design for sexuality and relationships, and equipping transformed people to spark change by serving others.
+Helping people discover and live toward God’s design for sexuality and relationships, and equipping them to spark change by serving others.

 We are pursuing our mission through three primary goals: Inspire, Transform, and Engage.

 Inspire.
 Sharing God’s beautiful plan for people’s lives and helping them find their place in God’s story.